These healthier oatmeal chocolate chip cookies are dairy-free and packed with fiber, making them easy to love and digest.

 - Reduced sugar

-You could even make it without refined sugar by using sucanat or coconut sugar instead of brown sugar and granulated sugar.
+Additionally, you could even make these cookies without refined sugar by using sucanat or coconut sugar instead of brown sugar and granulated sugar.
+But just keep in mind that these are still sugars and processed as sugars by the body.

-If you are looking for a more indulgent oatmeal chocolate chip cookie, that is super-easy (throw all ingredients into a food processor) to make, give these a try: Oat-Chocolate Cookies.
+If you are looking for a more indulgent oatmeal chocolate chip cookie, that is also super-easy (like just throw all the ingredients into a food processor and combine), then give these a try: Oat-Chocolate Cookies.
 Made with butter and sugar, they are perfect for entertaining, dessert, or to munch on with your afternoon coffee.

 - 1 cup sprouted spelt or white whole wheat flour